 OUT-OF-STATE APPLICANTS (aka Reciprocal Applicants):

 - This is for the applicant who has served an apprenticeship in another state and is licensed by another state.
-Applicants who were originally licensed in Pennsylvania should contact the Board off for additional information.
+Applicants who were originally licensed in Pennsylvania should contact the Board office for additional information.

 - Must meet the same requirements as in-state applicants, as listed above.
 Exception: the apprenticeship need not be served in West Virginia.